iboskov/Respo-code/README.md

 pip install -r requirments.txt
 ```

-to run the server use the next line
+to run the server use the next line, the server should be located at 127.0.0.1:8000

 ```
 npm run server